-Yesterday, Maria contacted us looking for free or cheap veterinary care for low income clients (such as vet vouchers and low income veterinary referrals) in the Sacramento area.
-As you can see from the comment below, she’s very worried about her beloved chihuahua!
+Maria contacted us looking for free or cheap veterinary care for low income clients (such as veterinary vouchers and low income vet referrals) in the Sacramento area.
 If you’re in a similar situation in the Sacramento area, please check out our response below!

 Nationwide Free and Low-Cost Veterinary Care